 Sharing an experience of a harmful behaviour can be distressing; you may want to access support services available to you which are listed on the Support section of this website.

-If you have chosen to 'report anonymously', UCL will not be able to contact you directly, unless you have opted for two-way messaging.
-The report will be reviewed and read for oversight to consider if there are informal interventions that can be made.
-No formal action such as a disciplinary can be taken against someone named or identifiable.
-If there is an emerging pattern in several anonymous reports, UCL will initiate conversations with the department in question who will consider what they can do without an identifiable reporting party.
-Therefore, we recommend you select the department or area where the incident had occurred for us to be able to identify and work with issues clustered in specific departments.
-We also encourage you to explore support options for your situation on our available support and external support service providers pages on this site.
+The report will be read and reviewed to consider if there are formal or informal interventions that can be made.
+If there is an emerging pattern in several anonymous reports, conversations with the department or area in question will take place to consider what they can do without an identifiable reporting party.
+Therefore, we recommend you select the area where the incident occurred for us to be able to identify and work with issues clustered in specific areas.
+The information contained in this report will only be passed on to relevant staff members on a strictly need to know basis.
+UCL will not disclose any personal or identifiable information to others, except as set out in the duty of care guidance

 Please note that reporting on Report + Support does not automatically result in formal action, but you will be provided with support and guidance to make a formal case if you would want to.